 St. Luke’s Boise has had a strong presence in our community for more than 100 years, and some of our facilities are showing their age and need to be modernized.
-For example, our central power plant needs to be completely replaced and its capacity doubled to meet current and future demands.
+For example, our outdated central power plant needed to be completely replaced and its capacity doubled to meet current and future demands.
 In 2021, we completed construction on a new central plant.

 St. Luke's Boise is our tertiary-level care center.
 That means Boise is where we provide the broadest range and highest level of critical care services within our health system.
-These Boise-based critical care services include Idaho’s only Children’s Hospital, St. Luke’s Mountain States Tumor Institute (MSTI) cancer services, and St. Luke’s Heart cardiovascular services.
+These Boise-based critical care services include Idaho’s only Children’s Hospital, St. Luke’s Cancer Institute, and St. Luke’s Heart cardiovascular services.
 We want to build on the expertise, equipment, and infrastructure already here, maximizing our current investment, making the best use of our resources, and bringing the greatest value to the community.

 In the past, doctors’ offices were blocks or even miles away from the actual hospital, with the doctor seeing patients in the office and once or twice a day checking on patients in the hospital.
 Today, physicians are regularly involved in activities at the hospital itself.
 Particularly, in tertiary care centers such as St. Luke’s Boise, the interaction among patients, physicians, diagnostic technicians, and nurses occurs frequently throughout the day.
 This has required the integration of physician offices not only in the neighborhood of the hospital, but physically connected to the hospital to allow frequent movement of staff and physicians between inpatient and outpatient settings.